Joyaburke/fullstackproject/README.md

 # fullstackproject
 First fullstack project: Widgets

-Three branches exisit on this project.
+Three branches exisit on this project. <br>
 Main: contains the read me file explaining the GitHub repository.
 Server: contains the server end of the repo and all subsequent files.
 Client: contains the client end of the repo and all subsequent files.